 The return trip on this easy Banff cross-country skiing trail is great fun with minimal effort required as you slowly glide down the gentle downhill track to the beginning.

-Johnson Lake is one of our favorite easy Banff snowshoe trails.
+The Johnson Lake trail is one of our favorite easy Banff snowshoe trails.
 Almost all visitors to Johnson Lake in January will be capable to winter walk or snowshoe the 3km long trail which circumnavigates the shores of this scenic Banff lake.
 Along the way, you’ll alternate between snowshoeing in a beautiful evergreen forest and along the shoreline of Johnson Lake.

 Johnson Lake used to be home to a pair of the iconic red chairs which Parks Canada has placed in scenic locations across the many great national parks in Canada.
 The location of the Johnson Lake red chairs are up on a hill on the northern shore.
 Parks Canada chose the location well – the views of Mount Rundle all the way to the Three Sisters are amazing.